microsoft/openjdk-proposals/ergonomics_profiles/readme.md

 ## Goals

+Reduce resource waste without requiring manual heap size configuration by:

-1. Introduce the concept of ergonomics profiles.
+1. Introducing the concept of ergonomics profiles.
-1. Introduce a new flag to select an ergonomic profile.
-1. Define existing heuristics and ergonomics as `shared`.
+1. Defining existing heuristics as `shared`, and maintaining it as default.
-1. Introduce a `dedicated` profile designed for systems where the JVM is the dominant process using the allocated resources, e.g., in a canonical container deployment scenario.
-The purpose of this profile is to utilize most of the resources allocated to the machine/container.
+1. Defining a new set of heuristics as `dedicated` designed for systems where the JVM is the dominant process using the reserved resources, e.g., in a container deployment scenario.
-1. Introduce an `auto` mode to automatically select between `dedicated` and `shared`.
+1. Defining an `auto` mode to automatically select between `dedicated` and `shared` based on environment characteristics.
-1. Expose the selected Garbage Collector's name and the selected Ergonomics Profile through RuntimeMXBean.

 ## Non-Goals

+It is not a goal of this effort to:

-This JEP does not aim to increase performance of applications when running under the `dedicated` profile.
+ - Increase performance of applications when running under the `dedicated` profile.
+ - Change the default ergonomics profile to `dedicated` automatically in dedicated environments i.e. containers.
+ - Remove the existing configurability of heap sizes and GC selection flags.

 ## Success Metrics

-No specific success metrics are needed.
+The `dedicated` profile, when active, should produce lesser resource waste with no performance regression, for a majority of workloads, compared to traditional heuristics, when running in a dedicated environment.

 ## Motivation